andreadepolis/andreadepolis.github.io/content/workinprogress/skewtest/index.md

 ---
-title: "Mixed Frequency Functional VARs for Nowcasting and Structural Analysis"
+title: "Testing for Conditional Skewness with Epsilon-Skew-t Distributions."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here